oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 ### Organisation wide configuration

-Microsoft Teams is a collaboration platform that enable the organisation to work collaboratively with external agencies.
+Microsoft Teams is a collaboration platform that enable the organisation to work collaboratively with external organisations.
 This allows organisation users to collaborate internally, with trusted guest users and set up meetings with external users.

 The design will consider the following configurations: